-Train your employees in areas that will add to your business offering
+Train your employees in areas that will add to your business offering:

-• If you offer social media services to your clients, ensure your employees keep up to date with the Latest trends and platforms.
+If you offer social media services to your clients, ensure your employees keep up to date with the latest trends and platforms.
 Your employees will appreciate you upskilling them rather than bringing in new talent each time a new skill is required.

-Train your employees in areas they have expressed an interest in
+Train your employees in areas they have expressed an interest in:

-• If an employee has shown an interest in learning about Microsoft Excel or improving their presentation skills, invest in this training so that they feel valued and so that they can apply their newly acquired skill in your business.
+• If an employee has shown an interest in learning about Microsoft Excel or improving their presentation skills, invest in this training so that they feel valued and can apply their newly acquired skill in your business.

-Train your employees in areas that will enhance your working environment and culture
+Train your employees in areas that will enhance your working environment and culture:

-• Investing in a first aid course for your employees is a great way to ensure the health and safety of all your employees, while offering them a useful skill and introducing an element of fun in the workplace.
+• Investing in a first aid course for your employees is a great way to ensure the health and safety of all your employees while offering them a useful skill and introducing an element of fun in the workplace.

-Despite the initial costs, training your employees pays back your investment in the following ways:
+Despite the initial costs, training your employees can also pay back your investment in the following ways:

-- Training helps your business run better trained employees are better able to do their jobs - Training is a recruiting tool you are more likely to attract and keep good employees if you can offer development opportunities - Training promotes job satisfaction helping employees to develop their skill sets in turn helps them to contribute to and engage with the business - Training is a retention tool by offering employees continuous opportunities to learn and grow, you will instil a sense loyalty and commitment, while also creating promotable employees - Training adds flexibility and efficiency you can cross-train employees in more than one aspect of your business.
-This will help keep them interested and will help you deal with absences.
-This is particularly valuable in a small business where you often aren't able to recruit different people for different skills - Training is essential for knowledge transfer if only one person has a particular skill, you're at risk shouldthey decide to leave.
-Set up in-house trainingto spread the knowledge
+- Training helps your business operate more efficiently as trained employees are more equipped to do their jobs. - Training is a recruiting tool.
+You are more likely to attract and retain good employees if you can offer development opportunities. - Training promotes job satisfaction by helping employees to develop their skill sets, in turn helping them to contribute to and engage with the business. - Training is a retention tool by offering employees continuous opportunities to learn and grow, you will instill a sense of loyalty and commitment, while also creating promotable employees. - Training adds flexibility and efficiency as you can cross-train employees in more than one aspect of your business.
+This is particularly valuable in a small business where you often can't recruit different people for different skills. - Training is essential for knowledge transfer because if only one person has a particular skill, you're at risk should they decide to leave.
+Set up in-house training to spread the knowledge